I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfmemory/nf-wdfmemory-wdfmemorycreatepreallocated.md

 For more information about framework memory objects, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-memory-buffers">Using Memory Buffers</a>.

-The following code example allocates a buffer and then creates a framework memory object for the buffer.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |